c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 - - Sensor should be rotated about 180° and back to the beginning position in each axis (roll, pitch, yaw).
 In roughly 2 seconds.

 Background:
-In the BNO08x datasheet see figure 3-2 summarizes the steps required to calibrate the accelerometer, gyroscope and magnetometer.
+In the BNO08x datasheet see Figure 3-2 summarizes the steps required to calibrate the accelerometer, gyroscope and magnetometer.
 Note that in normal use the device will be exposed to conditions that will allow calibration to occur with no explicit user input.
 For more details on the procedure to calibrate the BNO08X, refer to the BNO08X Sensor Calibration Procedure